SapirOhava/review-queue/readme.md

 Frontend tests were intentionally not implemented due to time constraints.

+I also did not add a dedicated pagination test.
+Pagination was implemented as the optional stretch goal, but I chose to focus testing effort on the core business rules: creation, moderation scoring, review state transitions, and filtering.

 In a production system, additional testing could include:

 - frontend component tests
 - API contract tests
 - moderation heuristic unit tests
+- dedicated pagination tests

 ---